abdulmalikjalloh/Python-Intro/README.md

     - (<) less than or equal to.
     - (>=) greater than or equal to.
     - (!=) Not equal to.
+- The assignment operator
+- The assignment operator '=' can be used to assigned the same value to multiple variables"
+  - myNum1 = myNum2 = myNum3 = 12
+- The coumpound assignment
+  - Python uses several compound operators, the compound assignment operator, add the value stored in the variable on the right to the value stored in the variable on the left, then assign the total value to the variable on the left.
+  - myNum4 += myNum5

 # Selection